 They need to answer the question and arise critics from the history of the museum, to what they have become today and they will be, in order to have a spectrum of ideas that will initiate debates and develop new concepts for this subject.
 We are looking for a series of elements that narrate the revolution that is happening through out reporting it, describing it, photographing it, and collecting it’s data, in order to meet the productional protagonist of this change.

 Today the classic view of the museum as a venue for art is being targeted.
 Other areas, places, institutions, venues and so forth have developed and are undermining the typology of this as we all know it.

 The question is what is this typology developing to, what is it going to become in the future, will it return to the classical view, will the new systems develop even more or will the scenery change again and create a new perspective and new places to exhibit and view?
 The questions we are trying to answer come from a long study of the history and the growth of the museum but also from the changing scenery of society…the new typologies could also become more than a spatial quality, fragmented spaces, fleeting enclaves and ever-changing ones.
 What we are looking for is a view of this subject projected in the nearby and far by future, developed on the basis of feel, study, and emotions.

 They need to be key ingredients in a vast study of this ever-changing and socially important element, which not also represents an important loop for the wellbeing of art but also a place where these pieces become an assembly of poetry and changes.

-The call for materials defines the field of interest of unconventional hotels and produces a context in which to situate contributions.
+The call for materials defines the field of interest of unconventional museums and produces a context in which to situate contributions.

 Contributions can be uploaded in the form of: